cortexlabs/cortex/docs/clusters/aws/uninstall.md

 # delete the log group (replace <cluster_name> with the name of your cluster, default: cortex)
 aws logs describe-log-groups --log-group-name-prefix=<cluster_name> --query logGroups[*].[logGroupName] --output text | xargs -I {} aws logs delete-log-group --log-group-name {}
 ```

+To delete the Prometheus volume, navigate to the [EC2 volumes page](https://console.aws.amazon.com/ec2/v2/home?#Volumes) in the AWS console (be sure to set the appropriate region), select the volume, and click "Actions" and then "Delete Volume".
+A Prometheus volume that Cortex created has a name that starts with `kubernetes-dynamic-pvc`, the `kubernetes.io/cluster/<cluster name>` tag is set to `owned`, and the `kubernetes.io/created-for/pvc/name` tag starts with `prometheus-`.

 If you've configured a custom domain for your APIs, you can remove the SSL Certificate and Hosted Zone for the domain by following these [instructions](networking/custom-domain.md#cleanup).